-The authors' guiding idea for this web site is to create a web-based, dynamically growing, community resource that addresses both the education and reference needs of the broad optical oceanography and ocean color remote sensing communities and that will be freely accessible to all.
+The authors’ guiding idea for this web site is to create a web-based, continually growing, community resource that addresses both the education and reference needs of the broad optical oceanography and ocean color remote sensing communities and that will be freely accessible to all.
 We intend that the presentation eventually will span single particles to ecosystems, and theory to observations to instruments, at user-selectable levels of detail.
 We modestly hope that this site will become a new paradigm for education.

-Why did we choose a web-based "book" format as opposed to a hardcover book?
+Why did we choose a web-based book format as opposed to a hardcover book?
 Because we wish to

 Levels of Presentation